-Teaching English as Foreign Language for North Americans
+Teaching English as Foreign Language Abroad for North Americans

-Teaching English as a Foreign Language (TEFL) is a booming opportunity for Canadians and Americans.
-From China to Chile to the Czech Republic, demand for native-speakers of English is at an all-time high.
+Teaching English as a Foreign Language (TEFL) is a booming opportunity for Americans and Canadians.
+From China to Chile to Vietnam, demand for native-speakers of English is remains very high.
 So is interest,

-particularly among recent college graduates, career-switchers and retirees.
+particularly among recent college graduates who wish to see the world long-term, career-switchers, and retirees.
 The attractions are many, but so are the challenges and, more so than ever before, the requirements.
 DO your homework and DON’T take anything for granted.

 DO orient yourself to the opportunity that is teaching English abroad, both the rewards and the challenges.
 The prospect of TEFLing often appears rosy, but the experience can be anything but for teachers who do not